Visit the Campbell Scientific Forum to submit your question to users around the world.

 With operating system 25 or greater, the CR3000 supports CF cards in sizes up to 16 GB using the TableFile() instruction and TFOption 64.
 For earlier versions of the operating system, the largest CF card size supported is 2 GB.

-For more information, see the application note “A Better Way to Write High-Frequency Data to 16 GB and Smaller CF Cards”.
+See the application note “A Better Way to Write High-Frequency Data to 16 GB and Smaller CF Cards” for more information.

 50 Hz rejection is available for analog voltage measurements by setting the Integration parameter.